kudzie-zoh/monty/README.md

-Stacks, Queues - LIFO, FIFO
+Stacks and Queues Monty project.